 Kerala Restaurant — named after the southwest Indian state of Kerala — on Siem Reap’s increasingly chi-chi Alley West is as good a reason as any to give yourself a break from Khmer cuisine and treat yourself to an authentic South Indian meal in pleasant, informal surroundings and at reasonable...
 Read our full review of Kerala Restaurant.

-In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs — and re-fuel with some quality vegetarian food at the same time — just a five-minute walk from the centre of Siem...
+In a town that owes its place on the tourist map to some of the most spectacular spiritual monuments in history, it’s only fitting that you can still find a quiet retreat to feed your own 21st century spiritual needs.
+And at Peace Cafe, you can also re-fuel with some quality vegetarian food at the same time, in one of the greenest, coolest parts of...
 Read our full review of Peace Cafe.

 Originally a creperie which also served some really excellent pizzas, the owner recently expanded the premises and the menu to accommodate those who were looking for some local dishes too.
 The crepes are excellent, and served with delicious pickles that beautifully off-set the flavours.
 Rich savoury dishes, such as the Savoyarde crepe stuffed with bacon, onion, potatoes and reblochon cheese or...
 Read our full review of Le Triskell d'Angkor.